 The population of modern Cartagena is just over one million, making it the second-largest city in this region of Columbia.

-Cartagena today depends heavily on the tourist industry as well as maritime and petrochemical industries (if that should interest you).
+Cartagena today depends heavily on the tourist industry, maritime, and petrochemical industries (if that interests you).

 Long-Haul Bus from Santa Marta To Cartagena